OfficeDev/office-content/office-js/Word/Reference/README.md

 # Word JavaScript APIs (Preview)

 Welcome to the Word JavaScript API (Preview) documentation.
 Here you can find everything you need to create the next generation of Word add-ins in Office 2016 Preview for Windows.
-The new APIs provide a variety of Word-specific functionality related to documents, paragraphs, content controls and other common Word objects.
-This API compliments the functionality of our existing Office.js library.
+The new APIs provide a variety of Word-specific functionality related to documents, paragraphs, content controls, and other common Word objects.
+This API complements the functionality of our existing Office.js library.

 ## Try it out

-We have been working on a Snippet Explorer (Preview) to let you browse through common code snippets and learn how the new APIs work.
+We've working on a Snippet Explorer (Preview) to let you browse through common code snippets and learn how the new APIs work.
 Give it a try.
 The code snippets referenced by the Snippet Explorer are available [here](https://github.com/robmhoward/robmhoward.github.io/tree/master/word/samples).

 You can also [get started with build 4429.1005](#getstarted).